 Payments in accordance with Section 14 release the Company from any future severance payments with respect to those employees.
 The obligation to make the monthly deposits is expensed as incurred.
 In addition, the aforementioned deposits are not recorded as an asset in the consolidated balance sheet, and there is no liability recorded as the Company does not have a future obligation to make any additional payments.
-Severance costs amounted to approximately \$0.1 million and \$0.2 million for the year ended December 31, 2018 and 2019, respectively.
+Severance costs amounted to approximately \$0.1 million for the year ended December 31, 2018.

 The Company maintains a 401(k) retirement savings plan for its U.S. employees.
 Each eligible employee may elect to contribute a portion of the employee's compensation to the plan.
-As of December 31, 2018 and 2019, the Company has matched 100% of all employee contributions, up to 6% of the employee's base salary.
+As of December 31, 2018, the Company has matched 100% of all employee contributions, up to 6% of the employee's base salary.